bolaleka/AvajLauncher/README.md

 # AvajLauncher

-The goal of this project is to implement an aircraft simulation program based on the class diagram provided.
+The goal is to implement an aircraft simulation program in Java, based on the UML diagram provided.

-The program can be compile with the below code:
+The program can be compile using the below code in the root folder:

+STEP 1:
 find -name *.java > sources.txt
-javac -sourcepath -d @sources.txt java bolaleka.avajlauncher.SimulatorMain scenario.txt
+javac -sourcepath -d @sources.txt

+STEP 2: Navigate to src folder and run

+java bolaleka.avajlauncher.SimulatorMain scenario.txt